-Prospective borrowers will be informed by email or letter of the outcome of their application.
-Where the loan application is successful they will be asked to sign and return the History of Science Museum Loan Agreement and to complete three standard questionnaires.
+Prospective borrowers will be informed by letter from the Director of the outcome of their application.
+Where the loan application is successful they will be asked to sign and return the Museum of the History of Science Loan Agreement and to complete three standard questionnaires.
 These relate to general facilities, security and display at the loan venue, and should include environmental data, display case specifications and a layout of the planned exhibition space.

-At this stage the History of Science Museum will provide the borrower with an estimate of costs for conservation treatment, display mounts, and packing.
+At this stage the Museum of the History of Science will provide the borrower with an estimate of costs for conservation treatment, display mounts, and packing.
 All correspondence from this point is with the Collections Manager.